Kumaava/_MLND_/README.md

 # _MLND_

-Subprojects or tutorials, important for understanding the concept with Quizez and basic implementations.
+Subprojects and tutorials, important for understanding the concept with Quizez and basic implementations.

 Enjoy